b-vic/springboot-microservices/README.md

 # springboot-microservices

-Demonstration of how springboot applications can be deployed as microservices (e.g. see Customer API and Product API) using a Service Registry and an API Gateway.
-These would each be deployed on separate containers but can all be run locally here.
-APIs could be scaled separately.
+Learning how springboot applications can be deployed as microservices (e.g. see Customer API and Product API) using a Service Registry and an API Gateway.
+These could each be deployed on separate containers but can all be run locally as well.
+APIs could be scaled independently.

 ![image](https://github.com/b-vic/springboot-microservices/blob/main/docs/microservice.png)